 Basingstoke and Deane Employment and Skills Zone

-A digital inclusion task force is working together to increase residents access to support to get online.
-Local partners are recruiting and training digital champions, promoting existing support and training and providing help and support across the borough.
+The digital task force is a sub group of the partnership and works together to increase residents’ access to support to get online.
+Local partners recruit and train digital champions, promote existing support and training and provide help and support across the borough.

 The partnership has created a helpful ‘how to get online' booklet which provides information on what support is available locally to help people get connected, learn about the internet, improve their digital skills and make the most of what the internet has to offer.